electron/cation/README.md

 ## API Review

-The final function of this bot is to control the API review lifecycle on behalf of the [API Working Group](https://github.com/electron/governance/tree/main/wg-api).
+The bot controls the API review lifecycle on behalf of the [API Working Group](https://github.com/electron/governance/tree/main/wg-api).

 This group's review is mandated on all API changes, and their goal is twofold:
  1. To guide Electron’s API surface towards a more ergonomic and usable design.